 Step 1: Reduce The Initial Inflammation

-The combination of rest, topical pain relief cream and the use of a Cold Compress or Ice Pack (when there is swelling) is the gold standard in medicine for minimizing tissue damage and reducing inflammation after injury or activity.
+The overwhelming majority of soft tissue injuries, however, are not surgically necessary and in such cases your physician will almost certainly recommend conservative treatments options.
+The combination of rest, elevation, topical pain relief cream and the use of a Cold Compress or Ice Pack (when there is swelling) is the gold standard in medicine for minimizing tissue damage and reducing inflammation after injury or activity.
 It serves as a critical bridge into the next phase of the healing process.

 Step 2: Enhance Blood Flow to the Injured Soft Tissue

 Tendons,ligaments, cartilage, and some muscle fibres are considered dense tissues.
 As a result, they naturally receive limited blood flow and this is precisely why injuries to these tissues take so long to heal.
-The challenge is, how do you effectively increase blood flow to these tissues in the achilles tendon?
+The challenge is, how do you effectively increase blood flow to these tissues?

 - Rigorous exercise is out of the question as it will lead to further injury.

 - PT visits are helpful, but that only happens a few times a week.

 When you have a tendon injury, there is not much blood flow in your injured tendon, especially if it is in the watershed zone, which it probably is.
 Inflammation and reduced movement (lack of activity or on-going immobility) reduces the flow of blood to an area that is already receiving very little blood flow.
 If you are moving your injured Achilles around you run a risk of increasing the severity of the injury.
 If there has been some healing, you could re-injure your tendon all over again.

 It is through the blood the body carries the nutrients and oxygen that injured tissues rely on for recovery..
 It is well known that increased blood flow helps your body accelerate the healing process.